Azeirah/living-language-labs/content/Doorway to curiosity.md

 All of that being said, for now this site is nothing more than a space for me to write, share and explore.
 It's a place to dive into my curiosities, into ideas, plans, conversations, thoughts, sketches and similar.

+The aim of the site is to inspire, ask questions, spread interesting knowledge and _connect_ with other curious minds.

 I'll be writing and posting.
 I would like to commit to write a post _every single day_ for the next 365 days, but I'm not 100% sure that's the right kind of commitment just yet.

 I don't think the posts on this site need to be grand or amazing, they just need to be meaningful enough to talk about.